 The EDD procedure implemented for high-risk recycled gold procured from intermediate refiners with high-risk supply chains is similar to the procedure for implementing EDDs for regular suppliers.
-There were no procurements from intermediate refiners in FY2023.
-Sumitomo Metal Mining reports results of the above explained risk assessment to senior management.
+There were no procurements from intermediate refiners in FY2024.
+The compliance officer reports the results of the risk assessment to the Responsible Mineral Procurement Working Group to seek its judgment on whether or not to proceed with the transaction.